 35.x.4 Channel access rules for restricted TWT SPs

-A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true shall schedule its TXOP, if any, such that the TXOP ends before the start of any restricted TWT SPs.
+A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP owner shall ensure the TXOP ends before the start of any restricted TWT SPs if the TXOP is obtained outside of a restricted TWT SP.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/142r4, to the latest TGbe Draft?